KASTINpl/react-next-starter/README.md

 Create a new component
 see `./plop-templates/component`

-## Testing

-Useful links, articles and manuals:
+## Useful links, articles and manuals

 - [How to Test React Components in TypeScript](https://www.pluralsight.com/guides/how-to-test-react-components-in-typescript)
 - [Setup Next.js with Typescript, Jest and React Testing Library](https://dev.to/maciekgrzybek/setup-next-js-with-typescript-jest-and-react-testing-library-28g5)